 *This post may contain affiliate links, as a result, we may receive a small commission (at no extra cost to you) on any bookings/purchases you make through the links in this post.
 As an Amazon Associate, we earn from qualifying purchases.
 Read our full disclosure

-So, to help you get ready for your trip to the Land Down Under, we’ve compiled the ultimate Australia packing list based on our own packing list that has prepared us for any Australian adventure.
+So, to help you get ready for your trip to the Land Down Under, we’ve compiled the ultimate packing list for Australia based on our own packing list that has prepared us for any Australian adventure.

 Traveling Soon?
 Here is a list of our favourite travel providers and accessories to help get you ready for your upcoming trip!

-There are some things that are just non-negotiable when it comes to packing for Australia!
+There are some things that are just non-negotiable when it comes to Australia packing list!

 Pack Lots of Beach Wear

-No matter what time of the year you are visiting, a rain jacket will definitely come in handy in Australia.
-It rains a lot in the summer, so a high-quality water resistant jacket is a great thing to add to your list.
-It will also be an ideal item of clothing to pull out when it gets chilly on an overnight bus, or when you need that extra layer on a cold windy day.
+No matter what time of the year you are visiting, a rain jacket will definitely come in extremely handy in Australia.
+It rains a lot in the summer, so a high-quality, water-resistant jacket is a great thing to add to your Australia packing list.
+It will also be an ideal item of clothing to pull out in the wet season or when it gets chilly on an overnight bus, or when you need that extra layer on a cold, windy day when you visit Australia.

 Layers, Layers, Layers!

 The weather in Australia can change on a dime, especially in the South.
-Melbourne is known as the city with 4 seasons in one day, so it’s always good to pack clothing that can be easily layered to allow you to go from cold chilly morning to hot afternoon and rainy evening.
+Melbourne is known as the city with 4 seasons in one day, so it’s always good to add a few warmer clothes or clothing that can be easily layered to allow you to go from cold, chilly morning to a hot afternoon and rainy evening.

 Our Recommended Australia Packing List